 A trust represents a legal arrangement between three parties:

-Basically, how a trust works is that the trustor (also referred to as the settlor or grantor) transfers title to his assets from his own name to the name of the trust.
+The way a Colorado trust works is that the trustor (also referred to as the settlor or grantor) transfers title to his assets from his own name to the name of the trust.
 The trust will then be managed by the trustee for the benefit of the beneficiary.
 This applies for both irrevocable and revocable trusts.

 Trusts are an excellent way to manage your assets while you are alive and well and a way to control how your assets are managed during times of incapacity or after you pass away.
 In addition, trusts are a great way to distribute your assets to your beneficiaries while avoiding probate.

 Another big advantage to using trusts is the level of privacy they offer.
 A complete lack of privacy is an aspect of probate that most people overlook and almost everyone dislikes.
 A will always has to go through probate, which means court involvement and no privacy.
 But, unlike probate, a trust never needs to be filed in a probate court or anywhere else.